torounit/hello-kushimoto/readme.txt

 Tags: wctokyo, kushimoto, sample, joke
 Requires at least: 4.3
 Tested up to: 4.4
-Stable tag: 2.5.0
+Stable tag: 2.6.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This is not just a plugin.
-When activated you will randomly see a Quotations of legendry engineer Mr. M in the upper right of your admin screen on every page.
+When activated you will randomly see a Quotations of legendary engineer Mr. M in the upper right of your admin screen on every page.

 == Description ==